 UNC Charlotte offers a menu of support services for students struggling to secure basic needs.

-Basic needs are defined as those needs that hinder students' ability to focus on and successfully complete their academic studies - food insecurity, housing insecurity, homelessness, transportation, health and wellbeing, technology or child care.
+Basic needs are defined as those needs that hinder students' ability to focus on and successfully complete their academic studies - food insecurity, housing insecurity, homelessness, transportation, health and wellbeing, and technology.

 Swipe Out Hunger